 The 13 women were a group of protestors who gathered on May 22 for demonstrations in which they sang peacefully and made speeches.
 Later that morning, the police violently broke up the protest, chasing and arresting the 13 women.

 Their names are: Chan Navy, Cheng Leap, Heng Mom, Kong Chantha, Nget Khun, Ngoun Kimlang, Pao Saopea, Phan Chan Reth, Soung Samai, Srong Srey Leap, Tep Vanny, Tho Davy, and Toul Srey Pov.

 On May 24, the women were taken to the Phnom Penh Municipal Court and were charged under the illegal occupancy of public property and obstruction of public officials with aggravating circumstances.
 Their lawyers’ request for case files and evidence, to call witnesses were denied.
 The trial went ahead and the thirteen women were charged for two and a half year sentences.
-They were then immediately taken to the CC2 Prsion in Phnom Penh.
+While waiting for the verdict, their families were abused violently by the police.

 Got 3 minutes?

 Send a letter to the Deputy Prime Minister and Minister of Interior, and Governor of Phnom Penh Municipality, by adding your name below!
 We will deliver all the letters to authorities by post with your details appearing as below.

 And don’t forget to send this link – http://bit.ly/QlsjRP – to your friends!
 Ask them to take action too!

 What are you waiting for?
 Add your name NOW!